 Firstly, values are the things you would choose your life to be about.
 Values are not what you should do or what others would like you to do, but instead what you choose to do.
 Values are not rules; they are not goals; it’s not a destination but a direction.
 Values are within you and guide your actions.
 They cannot be judged as right or wrong.
 Values are unique to you; they are global in terms of your behaviour.
 Most of all, values are not about being happy but living a rich, full, meaningful life.

-Ask yourself, “What will I be doing differently in my life if I am cancer free?”
-What would I do differently from here on?
+“What would I be doing differently in my life if I am cancer free?”
+If my cancer diagnosis didn’t matter, what would I do differently from here on?
 How would I behave differently with family, friends, colleagues and others?
 What do I want to stand for in my life right now that gives me a sense of meaning, purpose and vitality?

 Write it down.